-i) Deferred Outflows of Resources
+1) Deferred Outflows of Resources

 Deferred outflows of resources represents a consumption of net position that applies to a future reporting period and so will not be recognized as an outflow of resources (expense) until that time.
-Deferred outflows of resources, in the non-current governmental assets account group, relates to pensions and represents the effect of the net change in the Village's proportion of the collective net pension liability, the difference during the measurement period between the Village's contributions and its proportionate share of total contributions to the pension system, the net difference between projected and actual earnings on pension plan investments, and Village pension contributions subsequent to the measurement date.
+Deferred outflows of resources, consists of pension related amounts, including changes in the net pension liability not included in pension expense and Village pension contributions subsequent to the measurement date of the net pension liability.